 But that was Monday.
 Tuesday?
 Wonderful day!
 IFAD designated Eid al-Fitr, the holiday that marks the end of Ramadan, as an official holiday, so Michael had the day off.
 Determined to find the alleged best farmer’s market in Rome, Mercato Trionfale, we charted our course on my cell phone and headed out.
 An hour later, we found it—I’d missed it by one block on Monday!
-Mercate Trionfale is fabulous, HUGE, and much cheaper than the market at Campo dei Fiori!
-A covered market in which some 270 vendors sell their vegetables, fish, meat, mozzarella, and luggage (I’m not kidding), Trionfale occupies one entire city block and goes on forever!
+Mercate Trionfale is fabulous, HUGE, and much cheaper than the market at Campo de’ Fiori.
+A covered market in which some 270 vendors sell vegetables, fish, meat, and mozzarella (and shoes and luggage, ha, ha), Trionfale occupies one entire city block and goes on forever!

 My favorite stalls were the fish stalls.
 I’ve never heard of some of the fish they sell there.
 I love grilled skate, but I may never be able to eat one again: their little faces looked so sweet!
 At one stand with the nicest (and most gorgeous) proprietress, we bought zucchinis, tiny string beans, carrots (fingers crossed that they’re as good as the Tunisian carrots), parsley, and basil.
 At other stalls we bought peaches and tomatoes.
 I was looking forward to a really good dinner last night!

 As we were leaving, we discovered that the 23 bus, which stops right outside our door on its journey north and just across the river on its journey south, stops on the first cross street east of Mercato Trionfale.
 This is great news for me, because I can go to Trionfale whenever I want and not worry about overloading my market bag.
 We caught the bus home and unloaded our bag, and Michael settled in to work for the rest of the day.